Looking for activities to do in iSimangaliso Wetland Park?

 You will need your own car – and we recommend a 4×4 to make the most of your time there.

-🚘 If you need to hire a vehicle, check out the best prices from Discover Cars.
+🚘 Need to hire a vehicle?
+Check out the best prices from Discover Cars

 Driving in South Africa requires you to have your wits about you.
-We found driving in Kwa-Zulu Natal that the road conditions tended to be poor, with lots of potholes.
+We found driving in Kwa-Zulu Natal that the road conditions tended to be poor, with many potholes.

-You also need to watch out for the many speed bumps as you drive through towns.
-Many aren’t marked on the side of the road and the markings across the top are worn down.
+You must also watch out for the many speed bumps as you drive through towns.
+Many aren’t sign-posted by the side of the road, and the zebra markings across the top are practically invisible.

-On top of all that, you will likely encounter goats and cows on the road as they wander freely on the roads oblivious to the oncoming traffic.
+In addition, you will likely encounter goats and cows on the road as they wander freely, oblivious to oncoming traffic.

-If you are able to ask a local for the best roads to take from certain towns, do so.
+If you are able to ask a local for the best roads to drive from certain towns, do so.
 They will know the up-to-date situation regarding road conditions and any targeted crime areas.

 Driving to Kosi Bay